Super Bowl champ to play sax with Philadelphia Orchestra

 In the offseason, Kelce played with the Avalon String Band during a Mummers parade to celebrate Mardi Gras.
 Mummers are costumed bands most known for their lavish New Year's Day performances in Philadelphia.

-The group provided Kelce with the Mummers outfit he wore in the championship parade honoring the Eagles for the team's Super Bowl victory over the New England Patriots.
+The group provided Kelce with the Mummers outfit he wore in the championship parade honoring the Eagles for their Super Bowl victory over the New England Patriots.

 Kelce has played sax since high school.